Q: Will I see a sketch before you begin work?

 A: Every job is different depending on the size, detail, weather conditions, etc. On average, walls up to 10×10 ft with medium detail can be completed within a day.

 A: We use top quality spray paint/materials and indoor murals will last decades.
 Outdoor murals can also last for several years depending on the amount of direct sunlight.

-Q: Do you have access to walls for the image we are looking to paint?
+Q: Do you have access to public walls for the image we are looking to paint?

 Q: Do you also paint on canvas?